Intermolecular perturbation in the self‑assembly of melamine

 Sosa, Gladis Laura

-author_facet Petelski, André N.
+author_facet Petelski, André Nicolai

 Duarte, Darío Jorge Roberto